OpenStitching/stitching/README.md

 `stitch -h`               show the help

-`stitch *`                stitches all files in the current directory
+`stitch *.jpg`            stitches all jpg files in the current directory

 `stitch img_dir/IMG*.jpg` stitches all files in the img_dir directory starting with "IMG" and ending with ".jpg"